clancyz/wasd-mykb-aekii/README.md

 ## About template

-You can directly use 'svg' file in 'dist' folder as a design template to submit a [zfrontier MYKB](http://www.zfrontier.com/mykb)  order。
+You can directly use `svg` file in `dist` folder as a design template to submit a [zfrontier MYKB](http://www.zfrontier.com/mykb)  order。

 Or you can use [Inkscape](https://inkscape.org/) to modify the svg whatever you like.